dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/Provision/provisionprereqs.rst

         | Ubuntu              | Rocky              | No               |
         +---------------------+--------------------+------------------+

-..
-[1] Ensure that control planes running RHEL have an active subscription or are configured to access local repositories.
-The following repositories should be enabled on the control plane: **AppStream**, **BaseOS**.

 * Ensure that all connection names under the network manager match their corresponding device names.

     To verify network connection names: ::

             nmcli connection